 Discusses the need for planning and describes the difference between strategic and business planning, detailing who is responsible for planning and provides an outline of the planning process.

-Identifies the key principles of marketing, provides information on how to create a marketing plan and outlines the basic tools required for promoting a facility and it’s programmes and events.
+Key principles of marketing and information on how to create a marketing plan.
+Also, outlines the basic tools required for promoting a facility and its programmes and events.

 Chapter 6: Programming

-Looks at the programming cycle, provides an overview of the programming process from planning and identifying target groups through to programme design and implementation.
+The programming cycle and an overview of the programming process from planning and identifying target groups through to programme design and implementation.